Music Is Personal, Education Should Be Too

 Moment NYC’s mission is to bring the music and culture of the Big Apple to local students, teaching them about everything from vaudeville and salsa to punk and disco.
 They also arrange for professional musicians to come to the school, shaping their program around the school’s needs.
 Founder/Director Genji Siraisi (who’s also a Grammy-nominated producer and composer) believes education is “almost never a one-size-fits-all scenario.”
 When a student is struggling, he has “found that engagement is the key, whether students are bored, disinterested, or struggling with something being taught.
 Building a rapport with them as individuals is essential.”
 Genji knows that “finding ways for students to express themselves as individuals or in small groups is an effective way for them to learn who they are, their strengths and their weaknesses.”

 Do you use any of these, or any other music-related strategies, to make your classroom more fun?
-Share your successes with the ONEder community!
+Share your successes with music or goal-oriented action planning with the ONEder community!

 Photo in header by Bernd Hentschel Fotografie